DaniTheHack3r/personal-kali-customization/README.md

 - Login and enjoy!

-**Disclaimer**: These Ansible scripts might work on other linux operative systems like Parrot, Debian or even Ubuntu, but these scripts haven't been tried on those distros.
+**Disclaimer**: These Ansible scripts might work on other linux flavors like Parrot, Debian or even Ubuntu, but these scripts haven't been tested on those distros yet.